 - Pointed lower and triangular upper

-A shark’s tooth type will vary depending on what they eat and their size.
+A shark’s tooth type will vary depending on what they eat and its size.
 Dense flattened teeth are used to crush prey, such as crustaceans.
 They are commonly found in nurse sharks and angel sharks.
 These can be found by scientists on the bottom of the ocean floor.

-Sharks with needle-like teeth commonly red on small to medium fish and sometimes other small sharks.
+Sharks with needle-like teeth are commonly red on small to medium fish and sometimes other small sharks.
 They are easily used to grip slippery prey.
 They are found in blue sharks and bull sharks, allowing them to eat squid, stingrays, and more.

 Pointed lower and triangular upper teeth are used to cut prey like large mammals and fish.
 They are found in great white sharks and are recognizable due to their serrated edges.
 They are helpful when the shark wants to feed on sea lions and dolphins and small sharks and whales.

 The last kind of tooth, non-functional, is found in the mouths of basking sharks and whale sharks.
-They’re used to filter feed on prey.
+They’re used to filter and feed on prey.
 These sharks open their mouths and suck in tiny organisms.

 #8 Teeth are used to understand ancient sharks

 Often, fossilized teeth are the only remnants of sharks that scientists have to study.
 The most ancient types of sharks date to 450 million years ago in the Late Ordovician period.

 During the Renaissance, people thought shark’s teeth fell from the sky.
 Pliny the Elder is cited as discovering the oldest known fossilized shark’s teeth.
 He thought the objects fell from the sky during lunar eclipses.
 They were found in rocks and thought to be the tongues of dragons and snakes.
 The teeth were, therefore referred to as “tongue stones.”
 They were used as a remedy for potions and toxins.
 Some wore them as pendants to ward off bad luck.